PerseusDL/lexica/README.md

 Materials within the Perseus DL have varying copyright status: please contact the project for more information about a specific component or object.
 Copyright is protected by the copyright laws of the United States and the Universal Copyright Convention.

-Unless otherwise indicated, all contents of this repository are licensed under a Creative Commons Attribution-ShareAlike 3.0 United States License.
+Unless otherwise indicated, all contents of this repository are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 You must offer Perseus any modifications you make.
 Perseus provides credit for all accepted changes.